syeh3141/macd_optimizations/README.md

-# macd_optimizations
-# contains files necessary to complete optimizations for the MACD strategy
+# Contains files necessary to complete optimizations for the MACD cross-over strategy
 # Code is disorganized... in the progress of clean-up